 The logon attempt failed

 When JAMS runs a Job on an Agent, the Agent asks JAMS to authenticate itself.
-JAMS first tries using the account that the JAMS Executor service is running under (usually Local System), and if that doesn't work we try using the account that the Job is going to run under (list on Submit Options tab of Job properties), that account is authenticated against the local machine and against Active Directory.
+JAMS will first attempt to use the account the JAMS Executor service is running under (usually Local System).
+If the account of the JAMS Executor service cannot be authenticated, JAMS will then attempt to use the account the Job is going to run under (list on Submit Options tab of Job properties), that account is then authenticated against the local machine and against Active Directory.

-This error can occur in rare environments where both of these fail, perhaps due to a possible configuration issue in Windows, or when the Job is attempting to run on an Agent machine that is in its own Workgroup.
+This error may occur in rare environments when both attempts to authenticate fail.
+This may be due to a possible configuration issue in Windows, or when the Job is attempting to run on an Agent machine within its own Workgroup.

-The first step when users see this error is to verify that the account that the Job should run under on that Agent machine is correct.
+If this error should occur, the first troubleshooting step is to verify that the account that the Job should run under on that Agent machine is correct.

 When editing the file, change the DisableAuthentication key value from 0 to 1 to disable it.
 If the DisableAuthentication key does not exist (for example, if editing the Common.config on the Scheduler machine), users can add it to the existing Common.config file using the following syntax: